DC Police personnel files obtained by hackers in recent ransomware attack, acting police chief says - KION546

 “Regardless of the outcome of events with PD, the babuk project will be closed,” the group said, adding that it would publicly disseminate the source code for its malware for others to copy and use for themselves.

-It was not immediately clear what triggered the decision, though some cybersecurity experts reviewing the post speculated that the attention surrounding the MPD hack may have made the group uncomfortable.
+It was not immediately clear what triggered the decision, though some cybersecurity experts reviewing the post speculated that widespread coverage of the MPD hack may have played a role.

+“Perhaps the attention from the MPD incident made them uncomfortable and they decided to quit while they were ahead,” saidd Brett Callow, a threat analyst at the cybersecurity firm Emsisoft.
+“Whatever the case, I hope certainly hope other threat actors do not adopt their code: it’s amateurishly buggy and trashes data, making it irrecoverable, even if the organization pays.”

 The Babuk strain of ransomware was first discovered earlier this year, according to a February threat analysis paper published by the security firm McAfee.